AnshumanPadhi97/AnshumanPadhi97/README.md

-- 👋 Hi, I’m @AnshumanPadhi97
+- 👋 Hi, I’m Anshuman Padhi
-- 👀 I’m interested in C#, C++, React
+- 👀 I’m interested in Gen AI, LLMs, Python
-- 🌱 I’m currently learning Clean Architecture
+- 🌱 I’m currently working as SDE at ESCS
 - 📫 How to reach me liku1997@gmail.com

 <!---